How the Pope’s death will affect your trip to Rome

 Pope Francis has died aged 88.
 (Image: Getty Images/neneos)

 The death of a pope is a moment of global significance, and the Vatican springs into ceremonial motion.
-An official nine days of mourning, known as the novemdiales, has commenced, where the city prepares for an elaborate farewell through a series of mourning rites, public masses and processions.
+An official nine days of mourning, known as the novemdiales occurred, where the city prepared for an elaborate farewell through a series of mourning rites, public masses and processions.
 While this period is solemn, it’s also intensely atmospheric for travellers.

 Will Rome get more crowded?